 How Much Is Paint Correction?

-Paint correction is a time-consuming task that must be undertaken with a detailer with the relevant training and experience.
+Paint correction is a time-consuming task that must be undertaken by a detailer with the relevant training and experience.
 Some factors affect when determining your paint correction price.

 The vehicle’s condition: